-But I now have an answer to his question: Because I’m in a happy relationship with myself.
-And I am comfortable with every aspect of my being – from the graying hairs at the roots, to the skin that needs constant moisturising, to the occasional spells of solitude and aloneness… I’m truly at peace with it all.
+But I now have an answer to his question: Because I have understood that your relationship with yourself is the most important.
+And I am comfortable with every aspect of my being – from the graying hair at the roots, to the skin that needs constant moisturizing, to the occasional spells of solitude and aloneness… I’m truly at peace with it all.

 The longing for a relationship should emerge when you are complete by yourself, and have enough love first to give yourself.
 If you are hungry yourself, how will you feed another?
 The same logic applies to love and relationships too.